You'll Never Find Me (song)

-"You'll Never Find Me" is a song by American nu metal band Korn, released as the lead single from their thirteenth studio album The Nothing.
+"You'll Never Find Me" is a song by American nu metal band Korn.
+It was released on June 25, 2019, as the lead single from the band's thirteenth studio album, The Nothing (2019).

 Background

-The initial working title of the song, Smog Check, was due to the day of its recording coinciding with a car mechanic appointment with guitarist Brian Welch.
+The initial working title of the song, "Smog Check", was due to the day of its recording coinciding with a car mechanic appointment for guitarist Brian Welch.

 The official visualizer, released on YouTube the day after its release, features a hanging, pulsating anthropomorphic structure composed of black wires, which also features on the album's artwork.
 The visualizer was produced by Chris Schoenman.

 A music video, described by NME as "chilling" and "bleak", was later released on July 17.
 This video, directed by Andzej Gavriss, features the band performing in a desert landscape interspersed with an "intriguing narrative" of a form of experimentation.

 Along with the single was revealed the release date of The Nothing, its track listing, and commentary from Davis regarding the title of the album.

 Composition

-You'll Never Find Me has been described be Revolver Magazine as containing "a bulky, staccato riff" characteristic of Korn's other songs, and a "vertically leaping repeating groove".
-It has also been described as reminiscent form songs from their prior albums Untouchables and Take a Look in the Mirror, with the songs Break Some Off and Bottled Up Inside highlighted specifically due to the similarity in pre-chorus buildup between the three.
-The ending of the song has been compared to that of their iconic 1994 song Daddy.
+"You'll Never Find Me" has been described by Revolver as containing "a bulky, staccato riff" characteristic of Korn's other songs, and a "vertically leaping repeating groove".
+It has also been described as reminiscent of songs from their prior albums Untouchables and Take a Look in the Mirror, with the songs "Break Some Off" and "Bottled Up Inside" highlighted specifically due to the similarity in pre-chorus buildup between the three.
+The ending of the song has been compared to that of their iconic 1994 song "Daddy".